bhaskoro-muthohar/auto-paired-ttest/readme.md

     print(f"Outlier percentage: {outlier_stats['outlier_percentage']:.2f}%")
 ```

+## Statistical Background

+### Paired t-test vs Wilcoxon Signed-Rank Test

+- **Paired t-test**: Used when the differences between pairs follow a normal distribution.
+This test compares the means of two paired groups.

+- **Wilcoxon Signed-Rank Test**: A non-parametric alternative used when the differences do not follow a normal distribution.
+This test compares the medians of two paired groups.

+The package automatically selects the appropriate test based on the normality of your data's difference column.

+### Outlier Detection and Handling

+Outliers can significantly skew test results, especially in small samples.
+The package:
+- Identifies outliers using the Interquartile Range (IQR) method
+- Provides detailed statistics about detected outliers
+- Automatically removes outliers when appropriate to improve statistical validity

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.